 They also look very, very cool.
 Before planning to incorporate this modern staircase design into your home, be sure to check local codes for these types of straight stairs.

 Here we run down the different types of staircases and the considerations for each one.

 A straight staircase is the most common and affordable style available.
-Pre-cut risers — the vertical part of the staircase — are available in lumber yards home stores and many builders use these because of their simplicity.
+Pre-cut risers — the vertical part of the staircase — are available in lumber yards home stores.
+Many builders use these because of their simplicity.

-The straight-line design means that the staircase doesn’t need any special support and only needs to be attached at the top and the bottom.
+The straight-line design means that the staircase doesn’t need any special structural support.
+It only needs to attach at the top and the bottom.
 This type of staircase also allows for easier installation of railings and handrails.

-Of course, there are variations of the straight staircase that include open risers, modern materials and metal cable railings that significantly alter the basic look.
+Of course, there are variations of straight stairs.
+These include open risers, modern materials and metal cable railings that significantly alter the basic look.

 While a straight staircase may be the most common, it does have a few drawbacks, namely that it takes up a greater amount of linear space, which can really affect your design.